Turnitin guide ยท Updated 2026-06-01

 When no repository is most useful

-Use no-repository checking most effectively before final submission, before a thesis chapter review, or before sending a draft to a supervisor.
-According to Overcoming Failure to Launch Internet Research, if you only want a rough estimate, it is less useful.
-Because the value of the report is ultimately in the source-level detail.
+No-repository checking is most useful before final submission, before a thesis chapter review, or before sending a draft to a supervisor.
+It is less useful if you only want a rough estimate, because the value of the report is in the source-level detail.

 FAQ